AusClimateService/qq-workflows/cihp13/README.md

 This directory contains configuration files used to produce CIH climate projections data.

 The complete CIH CMIP6 application ready climate projections dataset will be called CIHP-13.
-At the moment an intial subset of data is being produced for the Ag2050 project.

 ### Ag2050 project